jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_dervil_burlow.md

   </p>

   <p>
     No matter to Dervil, who was going to enjoy his Last Outing.
 He was going to take the memory of facing "Thrill Kill" Threlkeld to the hereafter.
-In fact, as he went into his windup, Dervil anticipated one of those classic self-effacing baseball reminiscences &mdash; a tale of the 450-foot Threlkeld home run that sent him to the showers once and for all.
+In fact, as he went into his windup, Dervil anticipated one of those classic self-effacing baseball reminiscences&mdash;a tale of the 450-foot Threlkeld home run that sent him to the showers once and for all.
 He could put a funny Joe Garagiola spin on it and regale the boys of winter someday.
 There is no shame in telling such a story on yourself.
 It says that you were once part of the great fraternity of baseball.
   </p>

   <p>